 We have modeled suggested dues for all the proposed institutional and individual member category to provide an idea of what the fees might be for each.
 Note that these dues are just “proposed” to illustrate how this revenue-neutral model would operate.
 Raising or lowering the dues paid by any one member segment would require corresponding changes in others.
 Final decisions on member categories and dues will be made by the board after hearing feedback from the membership.

 What is the financial impact of the proposal for NACAC?

 The revised membership model is designed to be revenue-neutral.
-The purpose is not to make a lot of money for NACAC.
-However, it could extend opportunities for membership to a larger, more diverse range of professionals at all levels of experience, and, over time, potentially add thousands of new members—amplifying NACAC’s voice and ability to advocate on behalf of students and their families.
+The model is based on the number of staff that members reported in earlier surveys as we were developing the model.
+The intent of the proposal is not to make a lot of money for NACAC but to make opportunities for more members affordable while sustaining our current level of dues revenue.
+This model has the potential to extend opportunities for membership to a larger, more diverse range of professionals at all levels of experience, and, over time, potentially add thousands of new members—amplifying NACAC’s voice and ability to advocate on behalf of students and their families.
 We strongly believe the revised model would make NACAC stronger as an association and enable it to deliver more benefits to more people in our professional community—ultimately allowing us to better serve more students and families.

 What are the benefits of membership in NACAC?